 This Part enables the States Committee for Health & Social Care ("the Committee") to impose restrictions in relation to licensed (and other non-residential) premises, and empower the Committee to impose restrictions in relation to events, gatherings and meetings, and the movement of people outside their homes.
 The regulations in this Part also create criminal offences, and confer powers of enforcement on police officers.
 The Committee must consult the Medical Officer of Health before exercising the powers under the regulations, and in addition must consult Her Majesty's Procureur when issuing a direction imposing restrictions in relation to the movement of persons outside their homes; and when exercising powers in relation to premises in Alderney and Sark, the relevant Committees on those islands must also be consulted.

-Part III - medical and health professionals, mental health and pharmacists
+Part III - mental health